carlosp420/nymphalidae_diversification/MS.md

 fom the posterior distribution.
-We found that the analyses by MEDUSA on the 1000 trees did not estimate the same diversification shifts as in the MCC tree (the background diversification and all shifts found by MEDUSA on the 1000 trees are provided in supp. mat.
-11).
+We found that the analyses by MEDUSA on the 1000 trees did not estimate the same diversification shifts as in the MCC tree (the background diversification and all shifts found by MEDUSA on the 1000 trees are provided as an R object in supp. mat.
+07).
 In order to obtain the diversification shifts that were estimated in most of the 1000 trees, we plotted the diversification shifts versus number of trees containing that particular diversification shift (Fig. 3, supp. mat.
 12--13) as